laurentj/slimerjs/docs/differences-with-phantomjs.rst

 --------

 - It seems that Gecko has a different behavior than Phantomjs's webkit on some HTTP response with code 102, 118 and 408.
+It response.status is null, it is probably because of one of this response code.

 In the API
 -----------